 - If any bulbs have blown, replace them

-- Never leave fairy lights on when you go out
+- Never leave fairy lights on when you go out, or go to bed

 - Make sure the bulbs aren’t touching anything that could burn easily

-- Decorations made of light tissue paper or cardboard can burn easily
+- Remember, decorations made of light tissue paper or cardboard can burn easily

 - Never attach decorations to lights or heaters